-- Other Participants:WSP/MMM Group, Scott Torrance Landscape Architect, Aquicon Construction Co.
-Ltd, Colliers Project Leaders, ZON Engineering Inc.
+- Other Participants:WSP/MMM Group, Scott Torrance Landscape, Aquicon Construction Ltd, Colliers Project Leaders, Zon Engineering Inc

 Text description provided by the architects.
 Resulting from an extensive visioning process exploring the evolving role of the library in the digital age, The Vaughan Civic Centre Resource Library by ZAS Architects is a visionary maker-space dedicated to community learning, gathering, creating and celebration.

 Engaging new users in record numbers since opening, the transformative community centerpiece aims to empower local residents of all ages and demographics, inviting an exploration of learning in the library with the tools and technology of the 21st century.

 The library’s ethereal façade and shifting translucent form beacon the community, making a clear statement that this is a meeting place created for the future of the city.

 Revealing layers of open interior spaces, the reflective façade appears ever-changing in a constant play of light.
 It’s complex geometry forms a loop around the central interior courtyard, it’s pattern shifting glass panels representing the overlap of ideas and user groups who gather inside.

 Marking a transformation from traditional historic library architecture, flexible spaces create an empowering community amenity, encouraging social interaction and group learning.
 Akin to a contemporary bookstore, the library’s marketplace café, and open reading area welcome visitors as they enter the immersive environment.

 In contrast to the monochromatic exterior façade, colourful furniture and glass animate a fluid series of bright spaces, balancing open meeting areas with places for private study.
 Dynamic natural lighting acts as a guide throughout the space, directing visitors as they explore the collection.